BonilKoo/KEGG-kgml-parser/README.md

 This code save two information for each pathway.

-1. Entry information including graphics and group
+1. Entry information including graphics and group information

 2. Relation information